 During 2017 I’m a guest researcher at the Beijer Laboratory for Animal Science, developing methods for analysing data collected at high-tech dairy farms.

-Apart from that, my research interests include multivariate statistics, censored data and inference for discrete distributions.
+Apart from that, my research interests include multivariate statistics, machine learning, censored data and inference for discrete distributions.
 I have a keen interest in applications in medicine and proteomics, and regularly collaborate with researchers at the Uppsala Berzelii Technology Centre for Neurodiagnostics.

-I primarily teach courses with a mathematical and/or theoretical leaning, but I also lecture in some basic methodological courses.
+I teach courses with a mathematical and/or theoretical leaning, as well as methodological courses.